UNESCO World Heritage Sites in Ecuador

 Climate

 Ecuador's equatorial location creates diverse microclimates varying dramatically by altitude rather than season.
-Coastal regions feature tropical climate with hot, humid conditions year-round, averaging 25-30°C, with wetter season December-May.
-The Andean highlands experience spring-like temperatures year-round ranging 10-20°C, with dry season June-September and wet season October-May.
-Amazon regions remain hot and humid year-round (24-30°C) with daily afternoon rain.
-Galapagos Islands enjoy subtropical climate with warm season December-May (25-30°C) and cooler, drier season June-November (20-25°C).
-The dry season (June-September) generally offers best conditions for highland heritage sites, though Ecuador's equatorial position makes year-round travel feasible.
+Coastal regions feature tropical climate with hot, humid conditions averaging 25-30°C, with wetter season December-May.
+The Andean highlands experience spring-like temperatures ranging 10-20°C throughout the year, with dry season June-September and wet season October-May.
+Amazon regions remain hot and humid (24-30°C) with daily afternoon rain.
+Galápagos Islands enjoy subtropical climate with warm season December-May (25-30°C) and cooler, drier season June-November (20-25°C).
+The dry season (June-September) generally offers best conditions for highland heritage sites, though Ecuador's equatorial position makes travel feasible any time.